Yvonne has been an online writer for over eight years. Her articles focus on everything from recipes to children's health.

 My Verdict on the Toothpastes

-Of the toothpastes featured here the one we use most often is Tom's of Maine Silly Strawberry.
+Of the toothpastes featured here the one we used most often when my children were little was Tom's of Maine Silly Strawberry.

-We do not use it exclusively however, largely because I can't make up my mind about toothpaste containing fluoride - so we alternate with fluoride free pastes, and now that my kids are older we often buy adult variations.
+We did not use it exclusively, however, largely because of concerns about toothpaste containing fluoride—so we alternated with fluoride-free pastes, and now that my kids are older we often buy adult variations.

 Green People's toothpaste is the only one reviewed here that carries the Ecocert organic badge.
 This means you can be sure that its ingredients are in fact organic.

 I have given Green People's toothpaste 4 stars because it's a great toothpaste, very safe, but a little on the pricey side!

 For parents with young children who cannot easily find Green People toothpaste, or who find it too expensive, I would now have no hesitation in recommending Tom's of Maine Silly Strawberry Flouride Free.